When working on a rooftop, an uncovered hole would immediately be recognized as a hazard.

 - An anchor point that can adequately support the load (what is considered appropriate will depend on the weight involved)

 This system allows workers to reach the edge of a working area without the risk of falling over.
 It is often used for tasks on leading edges on working surfaces without protected ends.
+In the absence of a skylight barrier like a screen or railing, a travel restraint system protects workers around uncovered openings in a roof.

 Skylight Safety Measures

 Furthermore, plastic skylights can deteriorate with time and exposure to sunlight and various environmental contaminants.
 This is why under law, unprotected skylights are treated as a fall hazard.
 Harrowing stories of workers tripping or leaning and falling through skylights to their deaths are a sadly avoidable reality.
+OSHA has created skylight requirements to mitigate these risks by creating consequences for those who do not comply.